 The Company does not currently intend to directly employ any staff.
-Under the terms of the services agreement, Novogen Limited or its subsidiaries have agreed to provide services reasonably required by the Company relating to the development and commercialization of phenoxodiol and other administration and management support services.
+Under the terms of the services agreement, Novogen Limited or its subsidiaries have agreed to provide services reasonably required by the Company relating to the development and commercialization of phenoxodiol.
 Novogen has agreed to provide these services at cost plus a 10% mark-up.
 The Company may terminate the agreement on three months written notice to Novogen.